 It could be the hotel and/or the lamp manufacturer, depending on the circumstances of how the wire came to be exposed.
 You could consult with a Connecticut attorney who could investigate the matter further and review the medical records.

 That depends on a variety of factors.
 How much your counsel advanced in costs to prosecute your case; whether a lawsuit was filed in court which would most likely increase the attorneys fees clause provision in the contract; how much, if any the medical lien was...there may be more factors.
 Ask...Read more »

 It really means the injury.
 However what it really means is those injuries documented.
 If you don't go to a doctor or if when you do you don't talk about each of your injuries, i looks as if you were doing well except for the ones you talked to the doctor about.

 You can file a personal injury claim.
 In the alternative you may be able to file under workers compensation.
 I would be interested in speaking with you further about this matter.
 I see you are in Bridgeport.
 I am two minutes away in Stratford and my office handles matters like this one regularly....Read more »

 There is only a "case" to pursue if there was some kind of negligence on the fault of the park or an individual assuming that government entities can be sued in the State of Connecticut for simple negligence.
-Typically, a property owner is not liable per se just because an injury or incident took...Read more »
+Typically, a property owner is not liable per se just because an injury or...Read more »

 Generally you don't have liability other than for things you know about but don't tell him that aren't obvious--e.g., if you know there's a deep gopher hole near where they'll be working and one of them falls or their ladder tips, you may be liable.